Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 Some challenges with merging every commit are:

 -   Potential for more frequent build breaks and test failures
--   Increased need for effective branching and merging strategies
+-   Increased need for effective merging strategies
 -   Requirement for robust automated testing and CI/CD pipelines

 ### Merge at Set Intervals